productteams/kaldi-hugo-restoration805/site/content/products.md

 testimonials:
   - author: Elisabeth Kaurismäki
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      The first time I tried Restoration805's services, I couldn’t even believe that my floor was the same thing I’ve been looking at every morning.
+It is indeed beautiful now.
   - author: Philipp Trommler
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+      Restoration805 is the place to go if you want the best quality wood care.
+I love their stance on empowering farmers and billing transparency.
 full_image: /img/products/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
+    We make it easy to make great floors a part of your life.
+Choose one of our quarterly subscription plans to receive great wood floor services at your doorstep each quarter.
 Contact us about more details and payment info.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: Perfect for homeowners.
       items:
         - 3 lbs of coffee per month
         - Green or roasted beans"
         - One or two varieties of beans"
       plan: Small
-      price: '50'
+      price: '150'
-    - description: 'Great for avid drinkers, java-nsoving couples and bigger crowds'
+    - description: 'Great for businesses with lots of traffic'
       items:
-        - 6 lbs of coffee per month
+        - 3  maintenence visits per quarter
-        - Green or roasted beans
+        - all types of floors
-        - Up to 4 different varieties of beans
+        - Up to 4 different varieties of finishes depending on the wear level
       plan: Big
-      price: '80'
+      price: '380'
-    - description: Want a few tiny batches from different varieties?
+    - description: Complete redo?
 Try our custom plan
       items:
-        - Whatever you need
+        - Whatever you need to get your wood back up to shape
-        - Green or roasted beans
+        - Hardwood, Softwood,Interiors, Exteriors
-        - Unlimited varieties
+        - Unlimited varieties of wood coverings
       plan: Custom
       price: '?'
 ---